-PAMPLONA (Basque, Iruñea), July 1 — While some people fall asleep at church by accident, Bob and I found one where sleep is encouraged.
+PAMPLONA (Iruñea), July 1 — While most people fall asleep in church by accident, Bob and I found one where sleep is actively encouraged.

 Outside and inside our hostel in downtown Pamplona.

-The building was constructed by the Jesuits at the end of the 16th century.
-A sign outside carried the name Iglesia de Jesús y María.
-The Iglesia was converted into an albergue or “hostel” that caters to Camino walkers.
-We found a small man in glasses behind a counter.
-He dutifully checked and stamped our pilgrim passports,
+Constructed by the Jesuits at the end of the 16th century, the Iglesia de Jesús y María now serves as an albergue (hostel) for weary Camino pilgrims.
+Inside, a small man in glasses stood behind a counter, dutifully stamping our pilgrim passports.

 Pamplona’s Plaza.
 Image from here (accessed 10/4/2021).